Welcome to SWIC Web Development

 Introduction

-Welcome to your first step towards becoming a professional web developer!
 In this course, you'll build on your HTML/CSS skills and learn to create dynamic web applications using JavaScript - but more importantly, you'll learn to think like a developer.

 Real-world scenario: Imagine you're at a new job and your boss asks you to automate a tedious task that takes 3 hours every week.
 With programming skills, you could write a script that does it in 3 minutes.
 That's the power of programming - turning repetitive work into automated solutions.